-1.3 Structure of approved export program
+1.3 Structure of an AEP

 In the same way an exporter has one AA, an exporter will only have one AEP.
-An exporter's single AEP must contain AAV instructions for preparing each kind and class of livestock, each mode of transport and each market that the exporter wishes to export to.
+An exporter's single AEP must contain AAV instructions for preparing each class and species of livestock, each mode of transport and each market that the exporter wishes to export to.
 Where relevant, an exporter's AEP must also contain instructions to AAVs accompanying livestock by sea.